aveco-automation/html-template-builder/README.md

 It aims to be as simple as possible, it does not use any JS framework and does not need several gigabytes of node dependencies.

+Out of the box, it provides:

+ - CSS reset: transparent background, overflow settings, font smoothing, box-sizing etc.
+ - Debug mode to display log messages directly in the graphics output
+ - JavaScript `parse_params` function for parsing arguments coming from CasparCG via the UPDATE call
+ - JavaScript `amcp` function which enables sending AMCP command to a running CasparCG instance using Websocket2AMCP bridge

 Installation
 ------------